- 15 Creative Mathematical Cross Stitch Patterns for Science Communications and Math Enthusiasts - April 1, 2020

 Here is the meaning of their colors.

-White Lilacs- purity and innocence.
+White Lilacs- innocence.

 Lilacs (as in their purple hue) – first love.